RIB ANATOMY

 Floating Ribs (11th and 12th), Preview from the app.
 Download 3D OSTEOLOGY for full 3D control—multiple views, x-ray mode, and unlimited zoom.

-• Floating ribs have free anterior ends
+• Your floating ribs have free anterior ends

-• Do not attach to the sternum
+• Do not attach to your sternum

-• Terminate within the back musculature
+• Terminate within your back musculature

 Function

-• Provide flexibility to the ribcage
+• Provide flexibility to your ribcage

 BIBLIOGRAPHY